 - Hurricanes may pose a threat to people along the coasts and far inland

-- Hurricanes can spread invasive species if they survive the ride
+- Hurricanes can spread invasive species

 - Determining how high flood waters reached helps communities prepare for future floods

 Come back next week to learn about storm tide, why it’s dangerous and how USGS science provides valuable data to forecasters, scientists and decision-makers that can help them better understand this devastating force.

 * Editor's note: The gif at the top of the page shows Hurricane Ian making its first U.S. landfall in southwest Florida near Cayo Costa September 28, 2022, bringing with it extreme storm surge, category 4 winds and a deluge of rain.
 Ian made a second U.S. landfall September 30, 2022, in Georgetown, South Carolina.
 Photos by NOAA.

 Be Prepared for the 2023 Hurricane Season!